 Downtown Lebanon has not let go of its heritage.
 A natural halfway point on trade and travel routes between Cincinnati and Dayton, Lebanon was built up to host, feed, and restore travelers.
 Markers throughout downtown indicate historic buildings and landmarks since the first plats were laid in 1802, and those details help to keep the city’s past ever-present.

-If you have a few hours to kill around lunch or dinner time in Lebanon, it’s highly encouraged that you stop by the Golden Lamb for a hearty, healthy, and sometimes historic meal.
-New management at Ohio’s longest-operating business has emphasized local and sustainable ingredients to create delicious and modern fare while holding onto several long-lasting and loved recipes.
+If you have a few hours to kill around lunch or dinnertime in Lebanon, it’s highly encouraged that you stop by the Golden Lamb for a hearty, healthy and a sometimes historic meal.

 Only feeling a small snack?
 Grab a burger, some mozzarella sticks, or some beloved salted caramel chocolate dipped pretzel ice cream from the Village Ice Cream Parlor, 22 S. Broadway St. Grab a seat by the old-fashioned soda fountain where two films, Harper Valley PTA (1977) and Milk Money (1993) were filmed.

-Snag a unique gift at a perfect price in one of several antique stores
+🎄Snag a unique gift in one of several antique stores and holiday markets